wesselb/mlkernels/README.md

 *
     Numerically, but efficiently, take derivatives of kernels and means.
-    This currently only works in TensorFlow.
+    This currently only works in TensorFlow and does not yet support batched inputs.

     Definition: